Alaa Awad: Mural paintings

-2012: Mural Workshop, Mahmoud Mokhtar Museum-Isis Hall, Cairo / Egypt.

 Notable works

 The Victory Mosaic was designed by Awad in Luxor, Egypt and was constructed with a team under the direction of Awad.
 The team consisted of students and instructors from South Valley University, Faculty of Fine Arts, Department of Mural Painting.
 It was inspired from the battle scenes found in Ancient Egyptian site Habu Temple.
 The material used to construct the mosaic was mosaic and glass.
 The approximate size is 6 x 4.8 meters.
 It was installed in late November 2017 on the sports hall building of South Valley University campus in Qena, Egypt.
 The mosaic took one year to complete.